sevmorris/macback-m1/README.md

 ```

-## Tweak some Mac defaults and remove Dock icons (if a new OS install)
+## Tweak some Mac defaults and remove Dock icons (useful if a new OS install)

 1) Clone this repo and execute the tweak.sh script: